 Making “off topic” videos is a well-known failed strategy either for struggling channels or for YouTube channels that are very successful.
 Think about it: you’ve spent forever creating content for a certain audience, you finally got their attention - and then you go ahead and create something they couldn’t care less about.
-Or, on the other hand, that little off-topic video takes off and then you’re left with a dilemma: should you keep making that content or stay on topic again?
+And what if that little off-topic video takes off and then you’re left with a dilemma: should you keep making that content or stay on topic again?

 In addition, sometimes new YouTubers tend to get dazzled by profitable YouTube niches (whether those niche content types suit their YouTube channel or not), which causes them to create unrelated video content for their channel, making their audience upset and the YouTube algorithm confused.

 We know how hard it is to create consistent content on YouTube.
-The grind and the struggles are real, and a lot of creators suffers from 'creator burnout' after a short period of time on the platform because they took too much on their plate.
+The grind and the struggles are real, and a lot of creators feel burnt out after a short period of time on the platform because they took too much on their plate.
 That’s when they start taking breaks and slacking off.